YamilaTimmer/dynamic-modelling-of-cancer/README.md

 **Runge-Kutta**

-(_Runge Kutta 4th Order Method: Introduction, Formula, Algorithm & Example_, z.d.)
 The Runge-Kutta method is not necessarily one method but a family of numerical methods for approximating the solution of ODEs.
 Euler's method is technically part of this family but is better known by its own name.
 But the most widely known Runge-Kutta is RK4, also known as the classic Runge-Kutta method or fourth order Runge-Kutta.
 Here we will use the fourth order method to reference the method.

 The fourth order method works by estimating four different slopes (or values of the function's rate of change) at each step.
 These four slopes are then combined in a smart way to give a better estimate of the next value.
 This makes the method both accurate and easy to apply.
-By using just the original function, you don't need its higher derivatives.
+By using just the original function, you don't need its higher derivatives ([Runge Kutta 4th Order Method: Introduction, Formula, Algorithm & Example, n.d.](https://testbook.com/maths/runge-kutta-4th-order)).

 *Method formula*